Manufacturing purchasing desk with inventory files, approval packet, supplier documents, laptop dashboard, barcode scanner, and parts bins

 The reorder math runs before any AI explanation.
 Quantities, lead times, landed cost, rejected alternatives, reason codes, and audit hashes are visible for buyer review.

-Where should the first proof come from?
+Where does the first proof come from?

 Ready to show a manufacturer something real?